SepDynamics/sep-trader/docs/01_ARCHITECTURE/ARCHITECTURAL_IMPROVEMENT_ROADMAP.md

 5. Conduct a thread safety analysis of memory tier components

 This structured approach will ensure that the SEP Engine architectural improvements proceed efficiently with clear goals, measurable outcomes, and a well-defined roadmap.

+---
+*This document outlines a comprehensive plan to transform the SEP Engine into a robust, high-performance, and maintainable system.
+The proposed phases, timelines, and success metrics provide a clear path to achieving these goals.*